List of DC Comics characters: K: William Kenzie in other media

+Kha-Ef-Re

+Kha-Ef-Re is a character appearing in American comic books published by DC Comics.
+The character, created by Joe Gill and Bill Fraccio, first appeared in Blue Beetle vol. 3 #1 (June 1964) as the Giant Mummy.
+He was a pharaoh who was an early wielder of the Blue Beetle scarab, but he is defeated by Dan Garrett.
+The pharaoh's spirit later returns, possessing Javier Basualdo as the Blood Scarab.

 Khalis

-Khalis is a character appearing in American comic books published by DC Comics.

 Khalis is a powerful priest and servant of Anubis born as Hetepkheti Tefnakhte, who was the original owner of the Amulet of Anubis until it was taken by Nabu.
 Mummified, he appears in the 1940s as an enemy of Doctor Fate.
 With Inza Cramer's help, Doctor Fate defeats Khalis and seals him away.
 Khalis is later recruited into the Creature Commandos, serving as the team's medic.

 Khalis in other media

-Khalis makes non-speaking appearances in Creature Commandos.
-This version is an inmate of Belle Reve Penitentiary and a member of the eponymous team.
+Khalis appears in Creature Commandos as a member of the eponymous team.

 Kilg%re

 Kilg%re (pronounced "Kilgore") is a character appearing in American comic books published by DC Comics.
 It was created by Mike Baron and Jackson Guice, and first appeared in The Flash (vol. 2) #3 (August 1987).

 Kilg%re is an electro-mechano-organic intelligence that requires electro-life to survive and is an enemy of the Wally West/The Flash. and Justice League International.

-The being itself consumed its entire home planet in the Pleides sector and then moved on into space.
-It was attacked by something known as Meta#sker and placed into a vibrational limbo.
-After arriving on Earth, Kilg%re manipulates Maxwell Lord into forming a new version of the Justice League.
+Kilg%re consumed its entire home planet in the Pleides sector and then moved on into space.
+It was attacked by Meta#sker and placed into a vibrational limbo.
+The Flash unknowingly released it from the limbo it was imprisoned in and it followed him to S.T.A.R.
+Labs and took over its electrical systems.
+Kilg%re found the number of machines on Earth ideal for its survival, but humans it deemed distractions and planned to destroy them.